norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 4. #### Secrets
 We are going to keep all the envars in AWS SecretsManager.
 This removes secrets from our pipeline and repo code, and makes it less painful to update envars down the line.
+- Start by navigating to SecretsManager and clicking "Store a new Secret"
+- select `other type of se

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.